pranali2482/Monotoring/README.md

 3. Provides PromQL for Querying: Prometheus uses PromQL (Prometheus Query Language) to query stored metrics.

 Prometheus uses the prometheus.yml file to know about: What metrics to collects, targets, timestamp to scrap metrics, configuring alerts etc.
+a.
 Installing Prometheus on a VM/EC2: You provide and manage the prometheus.yml file yourself.
+b.
 Installing Prometheus on Kubernetes using kube-prometheus-stack: Direct editing of prometheus.yml is not allowed, managed declaratively via Kubernetes resources like Servicemonitor, Podmonitor, Prometheusrule etc.
 The Operator watches for these resources and updates the Prometheus configuration automatically.